searinminecraft/lina-discord/README.md

 # linaSTK Discord Edition
 This is lina rewritten to work on Discord.
 It has the same functions as the Revolt version but it's still work in progress and is incomplete.
-It is intended for this to be used on one server, for example the SuperTuxKart Discord.
+It is currently used for the SuperTuxKart Discord, but you can self host it yourself.

 # Features